zjxjwxk/zjxjwxk.github.io/content/posts/MQ/Kafka/Getting Started with Apache Kafka/3-Kafka Producer/index.md

 }
 ```

+### Demo

-Run a Kafka Consumer lisitening to the topic `myorders` and deserialize the messages by string key and double value seperated by `,`.
+Run a Kafka Consumer listening to the topic `myorders` and deserialize the messages by string key and double value separated by `,`.

 ```bash
 kafka-console-consumer.sh \